 Saturday, March 4th at the DoubleTree Lawrence, 200 McDonald Dr, Lawrence, KS.

 The 17th Annual Severe Weather Symposium is a day of training designed to provide instruction in advanced storm development, spotter safety, and the importance of spotter reports.
 The presentations will include incredible storm videos, experts in the field from the public and private sectors, and will conclude with a Panel discussion with the presenters, National Weather Service meteorologists, and local television meteorologists.

-Mark your calendar and make plans to join meteorologists, emergency managers, amateur radio operators, storm spotters and weather enthusiasts on March 5th from 7:30 a.m. – 4:00 p.m. in the Ballroom of the KU Memorial Union (1301 Jayhawk Blvd.) in Lawrence, Kansas.
+Mark your calendar and make plans to join meteorologists, emergency managers, amateur radio operators, storm spotters and weather enthusiasts on March 4th from 7:30 a.m. – 4:00 p.m. at the DoubleTree Lawrence.

-Information on the schedule, speaker bios, and panel discussion participants.
+Information on the schedule, speaker bios, and panel discussion participants will be coming soon.

 7:30 a.m.: Registration Begins (Refreshments will be available)